baurst/qmk_firmware/readme.md

 Note: This is just for future reference for myself.

 Changes from default ANSI:
-* END key in top left corner
+* END key in top right corner
 * VOLUME UP & VOLUME DOWN shortcuts on HOME & DEL key